 Christmas Sale

-On the Saturday before Advent Sunday (or thereabouts), the church takes over the village hall for a Christmas Sale of craft items, cakes and seasonal delicacies like home-made chutney.
+On the last Saturday in November, the church takes over the village hall for a Christmas Sale of craft items, cakes and seasonal delicacies like home-made chutney.
 There are the usual tombola and guess the number of sweets kind of stalls, the Friends of Widford Church and other private vendors come to sell calendars, soaps, jewellery and the like, and the children from the village school come to sing a selection of carols to get us all into the mood.

 It’s hosted over lunchtime, so a popular stall is the one selling turkey-rolls, mulled wine and mince pies, but there really is a bit of everything here for all ages.
 Hope to see you!